Is Oracle Pruning the True Oracle?: Examining Oracle Pruning

-In addition to the correlation coefficient, we also watch other metrics that can help us assess the effectiveness of a pruning criterion: Anomaly ratio and counterexample ratio.
+In addition to the correlation coefficient, we also consider other metrics that can help us assess the effectiveness of a pruning criterion: anomaly ratio \& counterexample ratio.
+The details are as follows.

-\textbf{Anomaly ratio: oracle pruning~\textit{vs.}~random pruning.} Random pruning is the baseline of all pruning criteria.
+\textbf{Anomaly ratio (oracle pruning~\textit{vs.}~random pruning).} Random pruning is the baseline of all pruning criteria.
 Comparison with it works as a sanity check for any pruning criterion.
-After we obtain the scatter points of pruned train loss and final test accuracy (or loss), we can count how many samples (denoted as $N_a$) have a better final test accuracy (or loss) than the sample selected by oracle pruning (for cases where we cannot traverse all pruning combinations, we selected enough samples to approximate oracle pruning).
-The ratio of $N_a$ over the total number of samples is defined as \textit{anomaly ratio} $r_{\text{anomaly}}$,
+After we obtain the scatter points of pruned train loss and final test accuracy (or loss), we can count how many samples (denoted as $N_a$) have a better final test accuracy (or loss) than the sample selected by oracle pruning\footnote{For cases where we cannot traverse all pruning combinations, we selected enough samples to approximate oracle pruning.}.
+The ratio of $N_a$ over the total number of samples (denoted as $N_{total}$) is defined as anomaly ratio,

-If a pruning criterion is considered \textit{valid}, the anomaly ratio should be noticeably smaller than 50\%.
+If a pruning criterion is considered valid, the anomaly ratio should be noticeably smaller than 50\%.
 Otherwise, it means that simply by random sampling, it is considerably probable to obtain a better result than using the proposed pruning criterion, \textit{i.e.}, the pruning criterion is meaningless.

-\textbf{Counterexample ratio.} A counterexample is defined as two pruning combinations where one combination has a \textit{lower} pruned train loss but results in a \textit{worse} final test accuracy (or loss).
+\textbf{Counterexample ratio.} A counterexample is defined as two pruning combinations where one combination has a lower pruned train loss but results in a worse final test accuracy (or loss).
 This is considered a counterexample because when a pruning combination has a lower pruned train loss, we expect it to perform better after retraining.
 If the opposite occurs, it constitutes a counterexample.

-The counterexample ratio is the ratio of the number of counterexamples over the total number of all pairs of different pruning combinations.
-We introduce this metric because on some very large networks (such as the recent large language models), we only have a handful of experiments, not enough for rigorous correlation analysis.
+The counterexample ratio is the ratio of the number of counterexamples over the total number of pairs in pruning combinations.
+We introduce this metric because on some large networks (\textit{e.g.}, the recent large language models), we only have a handful of experiments, not enough for rigorous correlation analysis.

 In this part, if we consider a pruning criterion based on minimizing the pruned train loss to be effective, the counterexample ratio should be significantly smaller than 50\%.